zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec03.md

  1. Obtain a set of name server IP addresses using [Method4] and [Method5].
  2. Create an NSEC3PARAM query for the apex of the child zone.
  3. Create a DNSKEY query for the apex of the child zone.
- 4. Send the NSEC3PARAM query over UDP to one of the name server IP addresses.
+ 4. Send the NSEC3PARAM query over UDP to each name server IP address until a response is received or until the set is exhausted.
  5. If there is not use of NSEC3 there is no NSEC3PARAM RR in the child zone, and this test case ends here.
  6. The iterations value is extracted from the NSEC3PARAM RR.